 continue along the east (right) bank of the Vecht, and pass under the railway again.

 700 m after passing under the rail line, turn right into an access road, at a small transformer shed (Reaalspolder weg 1).
 The ‘dead-end’ sign does not apply to bikes, there is a cycle path ahead.

-cycle through the narrow tunnel under the rail line. after the tunnel, continue along a cycle path, and a farm access road.
+cycle through the narrow tunnel under the rail line . after the tunnel, continue along a cycle path, and then a farm access road.
 To the left is a windmill, the trees ahead are in the Naardermeer nature reserve.

 The sign explains that the windmill was a second attempt to drain the lake, in 1809 – the channel itself was built in 1623.
 A few metres behind the sign is a blue enamel water level gauge, reading downward – the water is about 1 m below sea level (NAP).

-go on from the bridge, and under the rail line.
+go straight on here, and under the rail line (again).
 The road then loops around a pond, and climbs to cross the A1 motorway.
-On the right is the new rail bridge, for the Almere line,
+On the right is the new rail bridge for the Almere line.

 at the traffic lights, go straight on, across the Muiden-Naarden road.
 Then cross a lifting bridge, over the towpath canal to Naarden, the Naarder Trekvaart.